Arielle is an ADHD and trauma therapist. In this picture, they are smiling, wearing blue glasses and a red sweater against a backdrop with art.

 I recognize that religious traditions are often powerful forces in my clients’ lives and I honor the affirming, inclusive and healthy relationships between my clients and their something bigger.
 I’m also a giant data nerd, and LOVE to read about new data scientists are collecting and analyzing about the human brain and how we heal from trauma.

 When I’m not working, I am cooking, scrolling TikTok, reading novels and making art, or spending time with my friends playing board games and Magic the Gathering.
 I also love blues dancing, participating in my local Queer Jewish activist community and talking at my loved ones about obscure historical facts.
-I’m on the board for Alberta Shul and organize with Jewish Voice for Peace- Portland.

 Education: